-The School Cats program involves Geelong Cats players visiting all schools (approximately 130 schools with potential reach of 30,000 students) each year in the Geelong, Bellarine Peninsula, Surf Coast, Colac and Western Districts of Victoria.
-The players conduct clinics or speak to the students about life as an AFL footballer, nutrition, exercise, leadership and team work.
-These visits are coordinated in conjunction with the AFL.
+The School Cats program involves Geelong Cats players visiting schools each year in the Geelong, Bellarine Peninsula, Surf Coast, Colac and Western Districts of Victoria.
+The focus in primary schools will be to speak to the students about life as an AFL footballer, nutrition, exercise, and team work.
+The focus in secondary school will be to speak to the students on leadership, mentoring and resilience.
+These visits are coordinated in conjunction with the AFL Victoria.